3410/7100 – Code of Conduct Part 1

 - Engaging in any willful act which disrupts the normal operation of the school community.

-- Trespassing, Students are not permitted in any school building other than the one they regularly attend without permission from the administrator in charge of the building.
+- Trespassing, Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building.

-- Lateness for, missing, or leaving school without permission.
+- Lateness for, missing or leaving school without permission.

-- Skipping class or skipping detention.
+- Skipping class or detention.

 - Demonstrating disrespect or lying to school personnel.

-Engaging in conduct that is violent.
+Engage in conduct that is violent.
 Examples of violent conduct include:

-- Possessing, threatening the use of, or displaying what appears to be a weapon.
+- Displaying what appears to be a weapon.

-- ntentionally damaging or destroying school district property.
+- Intentionally damaging or destroying school district property.

-Engaging in conduct that endangers the safety, morals, health, or welfare of others.
+Engage in conduct that endangers the safety, morals, health, or welfare of others.
 Examples of such conduct include:

 - Reckless or unlawful driving.